| |

 And that’s the moment I was hooked.

-I took it upon myself to grow okra in our garden, and make myself a few jars of pickled okra (and even fried okra occasionally) every summer.
+I took it upon myself to grow okra in our garden and make myself a few jars of pickled okra (and even fried okra occasionally) every summer.

 How to select okra for pickled okra

 There’s one thing that’s important about making pickled okra – you want baby okras.
-I’m talking no longer than your thumb if you can find them that small (or grow your own so you can cut it when you want).
+I’m talking no longer than your thumb if you can find them that small (or grow your own so you can cut them when you want).

 bowl of pickled okra

-My husband is pretty staunch in his letting okra get at least 2 inches, and sometimes 4 inches long.
+My husband is pretty staunch in letting okra get at least 2 inches, and sometimes 4 inches long.
 It’s one of his less attractive attributes ;), but since I don’t have time to get in the garden most days, I take what I can get.

 How to prep okra for making pickles